No Tariff Through the Month of December. No Code Needed. Shop Now!

 How does black market dealer join the legal market?

-California is by no means the first state to legalize recreational marijuana.
+California is by no means the first state to legalize recreational cannabis.
 They are simply joining a rather long list that is made up of Alaska, Oregon, Colorado, Nevada, and Washington.

 Just like these states, California will be required to go through a transitional period.
 During this time, regulations will be enforced that will either expand the legal market by encompassing dealers that previously resided in the black market, or they will hamper the overall supply of legal marijuana.